grpc/proposal/A83-xds-gcp-authn-filter.md

 entry with the oldest last-used timestamp will be removed.

-When the filter processes the RPC's initial metadata, it will first attempt to determine the audience for the request by looking at the cluster metadata key corresponding to the filter's instance name.
+When the filter processes the RPC's initial metadata, it will first check to see what cluster the RPC is being sent to.
+If the RPC is being sent to a route that uses a cluster specifier plugin instead of a fixed cluster, then the filter is a no-op.
+Otherwise, the filter will attempt to determine the audience by looking at the CDS resource for the cluster that the RPC is being sent to.

+If the CDS resource is not available (e.g., because the client received an error without having previously received a valid resource, or because the server indicated that the resource has been deleted), then the filter will fail the RPC with status `UNAVAILABLE`.
+Note that this does yield sub-optimal behavior for wait_for_ready RPCs, since we will fail them instead of queuing them, but we don't currently have a good alternative: the filter cannot queue the call until the client gets a valid CDS resource, because once that happens, a new instance of the filter will be swapped in for subsequent calls, but the queued call would already be tied to the original filter instance, which will never see the update.

+Otherwise, the filter will look in the CDS resource's metadata for a key corresponding to the filter's instance name.
 Note that in Envoy, the cluster metadata keys must exactly match the legacy filter name (e.g., "envoy.filters.http.gcp_authn").
 However, as per envoyproxy/envoy#34251, it is desirable to instead use the HTTP filter instance name from the [`HttpFilter.name` field](https://github.com/envoyproxy/envoy/blob/7436690884f70b5550b6953988d05818bae3d087/api/envoy/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto#L1149).